Farata/EnterpriseWebBook/README.md

 Enterprise Web Development: From Desktop to Mobile
 ===================

 Source code repository for upcoming O'Reilly's «Enterprise Web Development.
-From Desktop to Mobile» book
+From Desktop to Mobile» book.

 ## Table Of Contents